doanduyhai/Achilles/documentation/manualCFCreation.markdown

 ## Manual Column Family Creation

- If you want to create manually all the column families instead of letting **Achilles** do it for you, you can active the log level of `info.archinnov.achilles.columnFamily.ColumnFamilyBuilder` to **DEBUG**.
+ If you want to create manually all the column families instead of letting **Achilles** do it for you, you can active the log level of `info.archinnov.achilles.columnFamily.ColumnFamilyHelper` to **DEBUG**.
 The creation script will be displayed:

 	Create Dynamic Composite-based column family for entity 'integration.tests.entity.CompleteBean' : create column family CompleteBean